Demonstrating the Feasibility of Producing Culturally Preferred Vegetable Crops in Underrepresented Urban Areas

 Lessons Learned:

-Roughly halfway through this project, the City Sprouts team has learned much about the successful, and sometime unsuccessful, production of culturally preferred vegetable varieties for distribution to area markets (in our case a food pantry associated with the Food Bank for the Heartland in Omaha, Nebraska).
-In year one we successfully identified several cultural crops that grow extremely well, even under less than ideal conditions.
+Roughly halfway through this project, the City Sprouts team has learned much about the successful, and sometimes unsuccessful, production of culturally preferred vegetable varieties for distribution to area markets (in our case a food pantry associated with the Food Bank for the Heartland in Omaha, Nebraska).
+In year one we successfully identified several cultural crops that grow extremely well, even under less-than-ideal conditions.
 We learned a significant amount regarding the in-field management of those crops and perhaps our biggest takeaway so far is the harvest and post-harvest handling of these crops.
-Many are incredibly time consuming to harvest in significant quantities by hand and our team will be experimenting with new and innovative ways to bulk harvest during the 2024 growing season.
+Many are incredibly time-consuming to harvest in significant quantities by hand and our team will be experimenting with new and innovative ways to bulk harvest during the 2024 growing season.

 Project Outcomes